 3 juveniles injured in suspected DUI crash in east Las Vegas Valley

-The crash between two vehicles about 11:45 a.m. at North Eastern Avenue and East Bonanza Road set the three to a hospital in unknown condition.
+The crash between two vehicles at North Eastern Avenue and East Bonanza Road sent the three to a hospital.

 A collision that injured three juveniles in the east valley is being investigated as a possible DUI, according to police.